 Select the option above to substitute a kit to build a Log-a-Long Timer instead of the ready-to-use Adafruit Low Power Timer.

 This kit does not include any sensors other than the temperature sensor built into the real time clock.
 Several types of environmental sensors can be added to your order from this page.

 The Arduino Pro Mini does not have a USB port, so programming the Arduino requires an FTDI USB to serial adapter or cable which is not included in the kit.
-An FTDI adapter is available as an add-on purchase.
+A UART adapter is available as an add-on purchase.

 This kit does not include step by step instructions for assembly.
 A quick start guide, assembly suggestions, and a starter sketch can be downloaded here.
+This research note describes the assembly process.
 The wiring diagram is your primary guide to assembly.
 If you have any questions check these research notes and leave comments or click Contact above.

 - Arduino Pro Mini compatible microcontroller (3.3v)